“Prejudice is a burden that confuses the past, threatens the future, and renders the present inaccessible.” ~Maya Angelou

 Erica De Vose has a Master’s degree in Educational Leadership.
 She has been an elementary school teacher for twenty-three years.
 Locally, she is the Legislative Chairperson for the North Penn Education Association.
 Statewide she passionately presents leadership workshops for the Pennsylvania State Education Association.
 Erica also serves on the Legislative Committee and Elections and Credentials Committee as the Chairperson.

 Robyn asked about the N-Word.
-That word that has never been used as a positive reference to the African American community but yet, is still used.
-Robyn asked for clarification as to why it seems Ok for black singers/song writers to use the word.
+That word has never been used as a positive reference to the African American community but yet, is still used.
+Robyn asked for clarification as to why it seems Ok for black singers/songwriters to use the word.
 It’s very confusing to younger generations who hear the negative connotation being used by African Americans themselves.

 The consensus from the panel is that the N-Word should never be used, period.
 Not even in music by fellow African Americans.

-People are often confused by which term is appropriate when referring to African American people.
+People are often confused about which term is appropriate when referring to African American people.

 - People of Color – A reference for all people of brown or black skin – various ethnic groups such as Asians, Hispanics, Blacks, etc., not only black or African American people

-- Black – preferred by some people who are not of African decent
+- Black – preferred by some people who are not of African descent

 - African American – preferred by the panelists and the most appropriate for the majority